duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 ## Force Installing Extensions

-When DuckDB installs an extension, they are copied to a local directory, by default in `~/.duckdb`.
-Any subsequent calls to `INSTALL <extension>` will use the local version instead of downloading the extension again.
+When DuckDB installs an extension, it is copied to a local directory, by default in `~/.duckdb`.
+Any subsequent calls to `INSTALL extension_name` will use the local version instead of downloading the extension again.
 To force re-downloading the extension, run:

 ```sql
 FORCE INSTALL extension_name;